VergillR/rise-notifier-browser-extension/README.md

     "momentformat": {
       "message": "D MMMM YYYY, HH:mm:ss"
     }

+### Data source
+The extension gets its information from a server that uses the RISE API to communicate with the RISE network.
+Click [here](https://github.com/VergillR/rise-data-api) to check the code or to set up your own data source that the extension can use.
+You can choose your data source in the extension's *Options* screen.

+### Privacy
+Privacy is important.
+This extension uses the local storage on the device it is installed on, solely for the purposes for displaying necessary, public information.
+It never collects or asks for personal data (e.g. secret passphrase, login information or clipboard data).
+Stored data is not tracked, recorded, collected, shared or sold to third parties.
+Only use trusted data sources to ensure your privacy.
+At any time, you can delete all data stored on the device in the extension's *Options*.
+The code is open source (MIT license) so it can be fully reviewed.

 ### Notes
 This extension only works for Google Chrome and other Chromium-based browsers.